 - 1. Building occupants will be notified of the evacuation by the sound of the building fire alarm, by verbal instruction from Fleet Safety International staff, or by self-evident hazardous conditions. - 2.
 All staff, faculty, students, and visitors must leave the building immediately if the fire alarm is activated, or if directed to do so by Fleet Safety International staff. - 3.
-Classroom instructor or receptionist must ensure that they obtain the sign in sheet from the reception area before exiting. - 4.
+The classroom instructor or receptionist must ensure they get the sign-in sheet from the reception area before exiting. - 4.
 Fleet Safety International staff will guide and assist in the evacuation. - 5.
 All occupants should exit the building through the nearest safe exit or exit stairwell. - 6.
-See floor plans in Section 5 of the Health and Safety Manual for fire extinguisher locations, fire pulls and exits. - 7.
+See floor plans in Section 5 (5.9.9) of the Health and Safety Manual for fire extinguisher locations, fire pulls and exits.
+The floor plan is also posted in the main classroom in the hallway upstairs. - 7.
 If the nearest exit or exit stairwell is obstructed by smoke, fire, or other hazards, proceed to an alternate exit, or exit stairwell. - 8.
 During stairwell evacuation, remove high heels, and hold on to the handrail.
 Allow enough room for others to enter the flow of traffic in the stairwell. - 9.
 Once outdoors, all occupants should move to the Muster Point (yellow sign) evacuation assembly area, located on the grassy area east of the front office door. - 10.
 Staff members should ensure that proper assistance has been summoned, if necessary, by telephoning 911. - 11.
-Once assembled, Fleet Safety International staff will account for all occupants, to inform arriving emergency services if anyone is missing or possibly still inside the building. - 12.
+Once assembled, Fleet Safety International staff will account for all occupants, to inform arriving emergency services if anyone is missing or still inside the building. - 12.
 Fleet Safety International staff will also inform arriving emergency personnel of information about the emergency in the building, including location of hazards and any problems known. - 13.
-Building occupants should not re-enter the building until cleared by emergency personnel.
+Building occupants should not re-enter the building until it is cleared by emergency personnel.